Welcome to UK Calibrations

 From August 2013, UK Calibrations became part of the Zwick Roell Group A world leader in materials and component testing, this move secured the future of the company and allowed access to the full range of Zwick Roell hardness testing machines and the expertise of other members of the group, including Indentec, a long established British manufacturer of hardness testers and other accessories.
 Indentec also have an in house design capability for special tooling and automatic systems.

 "We are proud of our company's history and achievements, and because of our structure, we have the flexibility to respond quickly to customer requirement.
 Whether it is a breakdown, a compliance issue or a technical enquiry, our team of experts is available to help you".

-Hugh Rockwell and Stanley Rockwell received a patent for the Rockwell hardness tester on February 11th 1919, a device for measuring the resistance of metallic materials to force.
-Both men worked for the New Departure Company and although they shared the Rockwell name, they were not related.
+Hugh Rockwell and Stanley Rockwell were granted a patent for the Rockwell hardness tester on February 11th 1919, a device for measuring the resistance of metallic materials to force.
+At the time both men worked for the New Departure Company and although they shared the Rockwell name, they were not related.
 The company was a major manufacturer of ball bearings and later became part of General Motors.